-This course introduces the student to the principles and theories of pain, pain management, and properties of tissue inflammation and repair will be examined.
+This course introduces the student to the principles and theories of pain, pain management, and properties of tissue inflammation and repair.
 An understanding of the following agents will be developed: thermal, mechanical and electromagnetic.
 Students will learn when each modality is indicated and contraindicated.
 Prerequisite: PTAS 2520 WITH MIN.
+GRADE OF C AND PTAS 2550 WITH MIN.
 GRADE OF C AND PTAS 2570 WITH MIN.
 GRADE OF C Corequisite: PTAS2651 (30/0/0/0)

-PTAS 2651 Physical Agents Lab 2 credits
+PTAS 2651 Physical Agents Lab